Quantum Fluctuations in Electrical Multiport Linear Systems

+Again, this is formally identical with the usual analysis of the Landau problem~\cite{Egusquiza:2022,Rymarz:2021}.
 From this point henceforward, the nondynamical variables $\tilde{\Phi}_2$ and $\tilde{\Pi}_2$ are consistently set to zero, and discarded from the subsequent analysis.
 Any constant value different from zero would also be possible, and it would amount to a constant shift in the external variables.
 The Hamiltonian we have obtained, Eq. \eqref{eq:H_CCG_diag}, is susceptible of canonical quantization in the standard manner.

-One can compute correlators of the external measurable coordinates, at the ports, and relate them with the internal (true) degrees of freedom of the system which is equal to $\langle\Phi_2(t)\Phi_2(0)\rangle_{\text{th}}$ for symmetry reasons.
+One can compute correlators of the external measurable coordinates, at the ports, and relate them with the internal degrees of freedom of the system which is equal to $\langle\Phi_2(t)\Phi_2(0)\rangle_{\text{th}}$ for symmetry reasons.
 Equivalently, the cross correlators $\langle\Phi_1(t)\Phi_2(0)\rangle_{\text{th}}=-R\langle\tilde{\Phi}_1(t)\tilde{\Pi}_1(0)\rangle_{\text{th}}$ of the output port variables linearly depend on position-momentum correlators of the dynamical internal variables $+\pi/2$ out of phase with respect to Eq. (\ref{eq:corr_phi1_phi1_NRH}).
 The identification of Eq. \eqref{eq:corr_phi1_phi1_NRH} amounts, as stated above, to a particular choice of origin of coordinates for the external variables, and is operationally well defined.

 It is easy to check now that the above correlators can be directly computed with the general formula (\ref{eq:Phit_Phi0_GF}) through the hermitian part of the causal response associated with (\ref{eq:Zs_NR-HO}), i.e.,